yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 of predicting it.
 He [micromanages]({% pst 2015/sep/2015-09-22-micromanagement %}) the team by telling everybody what to do, since this is the easiest way to know what will happen and when, in the short-term.
 But the long-term future stays absolutely unclear.
-A bad PM mostly relies on expert judgement, just like you did while making that coffee.
+A bad PM mostly relies on expert judgment, just like you did while making that coffee.

 {% quote A good PM finds a way to organize resources in such a way that their future becomes predictable %}